davidpaMSFT/SCCMdocs/sccm/core/plan-design/configs/size-and-scale-numbers.md

 - 700,000 Windows desktops.
 Also see support for [embedded devices](#embedded).

-- 25,000 devices that run Mac and Windows CE 7.0
+- 25,000 devices that run Mac

 - One of the following, depending on how your deployment supports mobile device management (MDM):